w3f/polkadot-wiki/kusama-guide/translated_docs/ko/learn-accounts.md

 The _Identities_ pallet built into Kusama allows users to attach on-chain metadata to their accounts.
 This metadata can be verified by independent registrars to provide trustworthiness.
 To learn more about how to set or release an identity, how to define sub-accounts, or how to become a registrar, please read [this guide](learn-identity).

+## Proxy Accounts

+Polkadot comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
+See the [proxies](learn-proxies) page for more information.

 ## Multi-signature Accounts

 It is possible to create a multi-signature account in Substrate-based chains.
 A multi-signature account is composed of one or more addresses and a threshold.
 The threshold defines how many signatories (participating addresses) need to agree on the submission of an extrinsic in order for the call to be successful.

 For example, Alice, Bob, and Charlie set up a multi-sig with a threshold of 2.
 This means Alice and Bob can execute any call even if Charlie disagrees with it.
 Likewise, Charlie and Bob can execute any call without Alice.
-A threshold is typically a number smaller than the total number of members but can also be equal to it which means they all have to be in agreement.
+A threshold is typically a number smaller than the total number of members but can also be equal to it, which means they all have to be in agreement.

 Multi-signature accounts have several uses: